Shopify/hydrogen-v1/docs/tutorials/proxy-routes-to-online-store.md

----
-gid: 74d24949-28e4-4837-b2a4-bbec291fc972
-title: Incrementally adopt Hydrogen with route proxies
+# Incrementally adopt Hydrogen with route proxies
-description: Learn how you can adopt Hydrogen incrementally when you use the online store by proxying routes.
-hidden: true
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.